tonic-team/synchronisation_scripts/README.md

 ## master script

 -   Double clicking on the file in a file browser should run the script in a terminal.
 If the script succeeds, the terminal closes immediately.
 If there is an error, it will print an error message and wait for the user to press [Enter] or close the window.
--   The script will call a repository initialisation script (tonic v.0.9 is not able to do it all), a submodule initialisation (first time the synchronisation is runned, the submodules need to be downloaded and set), and finally the synchronisation script.
+-   The script will call a repository initialisation script, a submodule initialisation (first time the synchronisation is runned, the submodules need to be downloaded and set), and finally the synchronisation script.
--   Initialisation is based on `gin git` commands and do not need extra ssh access (gin provides it).
+-   Note: initialisation is based on `gin git` commands and do not need extra ssh access (gin provides it).

 ## synchronisation part

--   Assumes the repository is already initialized and you are logged in into gin (via `gin login` or via ssh).
+-   Assumes you are logged in into gin (via `gin login` or via ssh) and using the HU server.
 -   work with submodules.
 -   Synchronises changes made remotely (on the server) and locally (on the local machine).
 -   Does not download large files and do not delete large files content after upload by default.
 Change variable `syncopt="remove"` in line 19 to modify this behavior.
 Current option is download, keep and remove.